We may receive compensation when you click on links to products from our partners.

 When you’re job hunting and not having any luck, it’s very disheartening.
 And unfortunately, human nature causes us to start doubting ourselves.
 There’s that little demon in the back of our minds telling us that our dream isn’t possible.
 That mentality can be pervasive and crippling if you allow it to creep in.

-So here’s a reminder of what the truth is:
+So here’s a reminder of what the truth is: It has nothing to do with you

-I once worked with a job hunter that was unemployed for THREE MONTHS.
+I once worked with a job hunter who was unemployed for THREE MONTHS.
 They had applied to hundreds of jobs and didn’t get a single interview.
 This person is talented in their field, so I knew that something else was wrong.
-She spent only 30 minutes with me where I gave her some tips about her resume.
-That same night, she made the changes and applied to more jobs.
+She spent only 30 minutes with me and I gave her some tips about her resume.
+That same night, she made the changes and applied for more jobs.
 In less than 24 hours, she got invitations from TWO different companies to interview!
 And more invitations came in within the week.
 Better yet, she received many offers and got to pick which one to accept!

 #2 – Explore Your Interests